INSPIRING A CREATIVE REVOLUTION

 We will support each school in arranging trips both locally and on a national scale to ensure all children at these three schools engage with excellent live theatre (which may include opera, dance, drama, circus, classical music, jazz, musicals or puppetry).

 Into Opera has teamed up with Durham University and the University of East Anglia.
-These two universities will be working together to evaluate this project.
-Case studies will be developed of the three schools involved which will contribute to wider research currently taking place in the UK around creativity, education and access to arts and culture.
-This is a valuable opportunity for these three schools to be part of research study of national interest, building on the findings of the Durham Commission.
+These two universities will be working together to evaluate this project and to explore its impact.
+Case studies will be developed of the schools involved which will contribute to wider research currently taking place in the UK around creativity, education and access to arts and culture, building on the findings of the Durham Commission.

 Inspiring a Creative Revolution in Primary Schools has been funded by Anguish’s Educational Foundation.
 This charity supports projects within specific geographical boundaries, therefore schools within the following areas can be considered for this project: the City of Norwich, Costessey, Hellesdon, Catton, Sprowston, Thorpe and Corpusty.
 (NR1, NR2, NR3, part of NR4, NR5, NR6, NR7, part of NR8, and part of NR11).
 Please note that if your school is just outside these areas but the majority of your catchment area is within the area of benefit, you are also welcome to apply.